Why do you need my childs immunization record?

 Parents may deposit spending money in their child’s store account which the camper may “charge” purchases to throughout the week.
 Unspent money will be refunded at the end of the week in the form of cash at de-registration.
 The store sells sweatshirts, hats, T-shirts, pens, postcards, candy, drinks, stuffed animals, etc. We do not allow campers to give us cash money during the week and do not encourage them to have money in their cabins.

 Counselors – go here to learn how the camp store works for you. http://vbyc.org/counselors-info/

 What about sending Care Packages?

-- Absolutely NO NUTS!!!
+- For any candy you send – Absolutely NO NUTS!!!
 VBYC is a peanut-free facility and we have children with peanut allergies here almost every week.
-If you send candy with peanuts in it or even candy made in a peanut facility (read the back of the package, please) then we will be unable to allow your camper to eat it during the week.
+If you send candy with peanuts in it or even candy made in a peanut facility (read the back of the package, please) then we will be unable to allow your camper to eat it.
+Please do not send homemade treats.

 How will I be in contact with my camper(s) during overnight camp?

-Every day we have an hour of Cabin Quality Time.
+Every day we have a Horizontal Hour.
 This gives all of our campers time to relax, take a nap, read or write letters home.
 We have a mailbox in the Lodge where campers can put out-going mail.
 This is taken to the mailbox at the entrance to camp once a day.
 Please show your camper how to address an envelope before you come to camp if you know they plan to send a letter.
 Thank you!

 Don’t despair!
 Bed-wetting is very common.
 Our counselors and staff are trained on how to deal with any issues quickly and discreetly.
 Here are a couple of wonderful links for you to view if you or your child are concerned about a week away at camp because of bed-wetting.